How to mow grass in summer

 Mowing grass during the summer months

-As the weather really begins to warm up in May and June, your lawn will require frequent mowing.
-For lawns, which include varieties such as Perennial Ryegrass, usually hardwearing and family-friendly grasses, aim for a blade height of 4cm, which is the medium level on most mowers.
-For fine-leafed, ornamental-style lawns, which include a high proportion of fescues, aim to cut to a height of 2cm.
+Your lawn will require frequent mowing as the weather begins to warm up in May and June, for most people in the UK this will mean mowing once a week.
+For high traffic family lawns, aim for a mowing height of 20-40mm, which is the medium level on most mowers.
+For fine-leafed, ornamental-style lawns, which include a high proportion of fescues, aim to cut to a height of 10-20mm.
+Mowing your lawn at the right height will help to keep it healthy and bounce back in summer.

 Grass growth rate in July and August